27 May A List of Hasidic Female Headgear, with illustrations

 THE LIST OF HEADGEAR:

-Note: I’ve tried to organize the list of headgear by degree of stringency, from most stringent to least stringent.
+Note: I’ve tried to organize the list of headgear by the degree of stringency, from most stringent to least stringent.
 If there were slight variations in the headgear style that do not reflect variations in stringency, then I did not give it a separate entry, in order to make it clear that the piety level is equal.
 (And even with this degree of detail, we are still not covering everything.
-There’s more to say about headgear on holidays versus weekdays, but let’s get an overall sense instead of nitpicking details.)
+There’s more to say about headgear on holidays versus weekdays, but we are now covering the hierarchy of socio-religious head coverings)

-Plain Black Scarf: Only a black scarf.
+Plain Black Scarf: This woman wears only a black scarf.
 This is very Israeli and is not common in Williamsburg.

-Shpitzel: The first layer is a net over the head, with some type of weaving at the net’s edges, to frame the face from ear to ear.
-There’s another layer of turban liner for height, and a scarf on top, which is tied in the back and kept in place with pins.
-The scarf is often silk, fashionable and designer, and folded so the desirable colors show in the front.
+Shpitzel: This woman wears multiple layers.
+The first layer is a net over her head, with some type of weaving at the net’s edges, to frame the face from ear to ear.
+There’s another layer of turban liner for height, and a scarf on top of that, which is tied in the back and kept in place with pins.
+The scarf is often silk, fashionable, and of designer label, and it is folded so the desirable colors show in the front.

 Aroifebinden – when the ends of the scarf are tied back up